 Does that response suit you?

-RE: How difficult is it to Extricate a Specific Project and port it into a Separate Redmine Instance(Install)? - Added by Calvin Cheng about 9 years ago
+RE: How difficult is it to Extricate a Specific Project and port it into a Separate Redmine Instance(Install)? - Added by Calvin Cheng over 9 years ago

 Ouch... so I have to learn about ActiveRecord and Rails after all.
 Heh....